Tesla Model X SUV - Electric motor, drive & performance

 Tesla Model X electric motor

 Whichever version of the Tesla Model X you go for, you’ll have an exceptionally quick car on your hands.
-The Long Range Plus model can cover 0-60mph in 4.4 seconds.
-Top of the tree sits the Performance, which has a ‘Ludicrous mode’ to enable 0-62mph in a jaw-dropping 2.6 seconds.
+The standard model can cover 0-60mph in 3.8 seconds.
+Top of the tree sits the Plaid, which has a 0-62mph time of a jaw-droppingly quick 2.5 seconds and a top speed of 163mph.
 A software update in April 2020 added ‘Cheetah Stance’, which lowers the nose of the car and adjusts the suspension to improve performance for standing starts.
-Its wealth of performance abilities comfortably make the Model X Performance the fastest SUV ever built, yet one with a reasonable 340-mile range between charges.
+Its wealth of performance abilities comfortably make the Model X Performance the fastest SUV ever built, yet one with a reasonable 333-mile range between charges.

-Although the initial rush of acceleration is quite an experience, it isn’t quite so dazzling once you’ve reached cruising speed.
+In the Model X versions we've sampled in the UK, the initial rush of acceleration is quite an experience, but it isn’t quite so dazzling once you’ve reached cruising speed.
 At normal speeds, the car’s overtaking ability on the motorway doesn’t feel massively better than that of a powerful diesel or petrol car.
 The surge from 40-70mph, though – a speed range that covers overtaking slow traffic on single-carriageway roads, for example – is really very impressive.